nyc-study-project/spot-management/README.md

 # Models
 **studyspot.py** - Represents NYC study spots registered by user.
 - stores name, address, amenities, hours, and created_at and updated_at timestamps.
-- in the studyspot db.
+- stored in the studyspot db.
-- has uuid which acts as the primary key.
+- has a uuid which acts as the primary key.

 **address.py** - Address of each study spot.
 One address per spot.
 - stores street, city, state, zip, longitude, latitude, and neighborhood.
-- contained within the studyspot db.
+- stored in the studyspot db.

 **amenities.py** - Amenities provided at each study spot.
 One amenity per spot.
 - stores wifi availability, wifi name, outlet availability, amount of seating, type of refreshments, type of environment.
-- contianed within the studyspot db.
+- stored in the studyspot db.

 **hours.py** - Hours of spot for every day of the week.
 One hours per spot.
-- stores start time and end time for each day.
+- stores start time and end time for each day of teh week.
-- in the hours db.
+- stored in the hours db.
 - has studyspot.py PK as FK.

 # Endpoints